parade-events/blog/_posts/2018-08-21-parade-welcome-guide.markdown

 For our pilot, all students will need to login with their **husky gmail account**.
 Once opting to sign-in with Google, type in your entire husky email `(<lastname.f>@husky.neu.edu)`.
 You'll then be redirected to the familiar Northeastern single sign on page.
 We never store (or even see) your password.

 If this is your first time logging in, you'll be directed to registration.
-You'll be ask to pick at least three *tags*.
+You'll be asked to pick at least three *tags*.
 Tags are pieces of data that we use to curate your Parade experience.
 Tags could be a college like `CCIS`, a theme like `community`, or like my personal favorite `free food`.
 You may pick as many tags as you'd like.
 You can view or edit your tags later by visiting your **User Profile** (more on that later).

 <a id="addingOrg"></a>